maelys-mcardle/snowflake/docs/README.md

                                 to the first item of the array BANK1.

 Note: These instructions are only performed on ARRAY types.
       All other types are ignored.
+Instruction is ignored if the bank array isn't defined.
 ```

 ### Banks